bwasti/wasmblr/emscripten_example/README.md

 ```

 If you change the value of `wasmblr_unroll` at the top of `benchmark.js`, different code will be generated.
-Amping it all the way up to 1024 shows some benefits over the default 16.
+Amping it all the way up to 1024 shows some benefit over the default 16.

 On my MacBook M1, these are the results I get (`wasmblr_unroll = 16`):